Top

 Engagement Rangers

-The Engagement Ranger project began as a pilot in the latter part of 2021.
-As the title suggests, their role is to engage with people out in the Mournes.
-This engagement encourages walkers to have a safe and positive experience while also encouraging them to minimise their environmental impact.
+The Engagement Ranger project started as a pilot in late 2021.
+As the name implies, the rangers engage with visitors in the Mournes, promoting safe and positive experiences for walkers while encouraging them to minimize their environmental impact.

-Keep an eye out for the Rangers on the main access routes and at pre-arranged events !
+Look for the Rangers along the main access routes and at scheduled events!

 Wildfire Management

-The Mournes has a long history of wildfires, and these have had varying degrees of impact over the years.
-In 2007, the Safer Mournes Partnership was established to enable better coordination of a range of bodies.
-Its aim is to tackle the issues of fire/crime through education and community fire safety advice.
-The partnership consists of representatives from the Mourne Heritage Trust, NI Fire & Rescue Service, PSNI, Forest Service, National Trust and the council.
+The Mournes has a long history of wildfires, impacting the area in various ways over the years.
+In 2007, the Safer Mournes Partnership was formed to improve coordination among different organizations.
+Its goal is to address fire and crime issues through education and community fire safety advice.
+The partnership includes representatives from the Mourne Heritage Trust, NI Fire & Rescue Service, PSNI, Forest Service, National Trust, and Newry, Mourne and Down District Council.

-In May 2011, a small fire above Annalong quickly escalated and spread across 10 square kilometres within hours.
-It devastated an area of European importance and also put lives at risk.
-At its height, firefighters from 61 of Northern Ireland’s 68 fire stations were battling it.
-Flames were 40 foot high and travelled faster than an adult could run.
-By the time the fire was extinguished it had destroyed one third of the heathland enclosed by the Mourne Wall.
+In May 2011, a small fire near Annalong quickly escalated, spreading across 10 square kilometres within hours and devastating an area of European significance while putting lives at risk.
+At its peak, firefighters from 61 of Northern Ireland’s 68 fire stations fought the blaze, with flames reaching heights of 40 feet and spreading faster than a person could run.
+By the time the fire was extinguished, it had destroyed one-third of the heathland within the Mourne Wall.

 The scale of this devastation persuaded the Partnership that more needed to be done.
 Thankfully, the government funded a team of experts to visit the area.
 They produced a report that recommended preventative measures.
 It also outlined actions to manage fires more efficiently.